mukulRajSharma/dungeonGame/README.md

 $ gradle test
 ```

-The coverage checking report is in: *build/reports/jacoco/test/html/index.html*
+The coverage checking report will be in: *build/reports/jacoco/test/html/index.html*

-The test report is in: *build/reports/tests/test/index.html*
+The test report will be in: *build/reports/tests/test/index.html*

 Your tutor will receive a report generated using this command, generated from the master branch, from your latest submission as of the deadline.